30 Years Experience Specializing in Gelish Gel Manicures and

 They put acrylic on you then they put a gel topcoat on and put you under the UV lamp and call it "Gel Nails."
 I have seen this HUNDREDS of times and you are not getting what you paid for.

 There is no such thing as a "gel powder" either.
 There is a hybrid but it still has acrylic in it.
-Because of the dishonesty, there have been cases where women had to go to the emergency room for treatment.
+Because of the dishonesty, there have been cases where women had to go to the emergency room for treatment from allergic reactions.
 This is a huge problem happening all over the country and the BBB is looking into it.
-If you feel like this has happened to you, please contact the BBB and the Health Department.
+If you feel like this has happened to you, please contact the BBB, the Health Department and the State Board of Cosmetology.

 Just like everything else, you get what you pay for.
 Gel nails require a much more skilled and educated nail tech and the product is much more expensive.
 A full set of "REAL" Gel Nails from a reputable nail tech should cost between $50.00 and $80.00 for a full set and should take about an hour and a half.
 All authentic gel is in a GEL form and each layer is cured by UV lights.